-Certain legal matters have been passed upon for us by Eversheds Sutherland (US) LLP.
-Certain legal matters in connection with this offering have been passed upon for the underwriters by Cozen O'Connor P.C.
-The validity of the shares of common stock offered hereby and certain other legal matters as to Maryland law have been passed upon for us by Venable LLP.
+Certain legal matters will be passed upon for us by Eversheds Sutherland (US) LLP.
+Certain legal matters in connection with this offering will be passed upon for the underwriters by Cozen O'Connor P.C.
+The validity of the shares of common stock offered hereby and certain other legal matters as to Maryland law will be passed upon for us by Venable LLP.